 Hearing Loss With Microtia

-AURAL ATRESIA means lack of an ear canal.
-Most children born with microtia also have atresia.
+Most patients born with microtia also have "aural atresia" (lack of an ear canal).
 Luckily, these children usually have a normal inner ear and hearing nerve (cochlea), which means they are not deaf.
 Instead they have conductive hearing loss which can be treated by Dr. Bonilla as well.

 Is a child with microtia deaf?
 In almost all cases, the answer is no. Why?
 During in-utero development the outer ear and middle ear form at about the same time.
 When there is a severe congenital malformation of the outer ear, such as a microtia, then there is usually a malformation of the middle ear as well.
 Most of the time, the middle ear malformation consists of fused or malformed middle ear bones, a smaller middle ear cavity and an abnormal course of the facial nerve.